Five Misconceptions on Writing Feedback

 Take time to help students develop rhetorical invention.
 This is a space for generation of ideas, the process of discovery, or the brainstorming phase.
 Facilitate a , a game-based peer activity, or a visual thinking exercise such as .
 Even one class period devoted to prewriting can improve papers tremendously and reduce time spent on the feedback process.

 Peer review is an effective way to help students develop ideas and learn about the concept of .
 By serving as a peer reviewer, students learn how to make judgments about their own work as well as how to support another student to improve their work.
-In the right environment, at all stages of the writing process.
+In the right environment, peers can provide useful feedback at all stages of the writing process.

 Misconception #2: Students disregard comments